Zuehlke/HouseOfCards/docs/run_demo_bots.md

 As soon as the game-engine receives two registrations it will  start the game.
 Upon receiving the YourTurn messages both bots will send a SetMessage with the smallest possible bet.

 In order to start the bots with a defined list of predefined moves, pass the string "tobi" or "riki" as fourth argument (E.g. teamA localhost 8081 tobi).
-It is important to start the bot with the strategy "tobi" before a bot with stragegy "riki" is started.
-Otherwise the game will not be finished an the pots run out of scripted moves.
+It is important to first start the bot with the strategy "tobi" and then start a bot with stragegy "riki".
+Otherwise the bots run out of scripted moves.

 ![](images/arguments-test-bot.png)